 Know and recognise the processes and principles involved in the storage and service of sake.

 Assessment Criteria

-- 1 State the correct procedures for the storage and service of sake. - 2 State the common faults found in sake. - 3 State the key considerations when making a food and sake pairing recommendation. - 4 State the health issues resulting from the excessive consumption of sake.
+- 1 State the correct procedures for the storage and service of sake. - 2 State the common faults found in sake. - 3 State the key considerations when making a food and sake pairing recommendation.

 Ranges